ginobilinie/codeBook/README.md

 200. trailingZeroes.cpp: count the number of 5s among [0,n], in the 1st iteration, we count the 1st 5: n/5; in the 2nd iteration, we count the 2nd 5, n/5/5, and ...

-201. BSTIterator.cpp: inorder traverse and use vector to records the visited sequence.
+201. BSTIterator.cpp: inorder traverse with recursive function and use vector to records the visited sequence.

+202. BSTIterator_norecursion.cpp: inorder traverse with no recursive function (simulate with stack+set) and use vector to records the visited sequence.

 # old
 for fun, forever